SpicePayne/devops-group18/Use Cases/Use_Cases_All_City_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to view all cities within a selected region ordered by population so that I can assess regional urbanization and identify the largest population centers in that area.
+As a Data Analyst, I want to view all cities within a selected region ordered by population so that I can assess regional urbanization and identify the largest population centers in that area for the organization.

 **Scope**
 World Population Reporting System